SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/extra-table/index.md

 1. Click the required table to open it and view existing entries.
 If you cannot see the table entry you are looking for, click **Show criteria** and search.

 1. Double-click the required table entry in the list.
-The following options are available:
+Options:
     * **Search**: Used to search for a table entry.
     * **Edit**: Used to [edit the entry](#edit-entries).
     * **New entry**: Used to [create a new entry](#create-entries).